Professor of Biological Sciences

 - Establish and maintain office hours per college policy.
 Maintain records of student progress and performance; complete and return required reports to the appropriate office by established due dates.

 - Assist in recruitment and retention of students through the development and implementation of teaching and learning strategies, primarily in the instructional setting, but also through engagement in community events.

 - Cultivate development of instructional programs and knowledge of trends, pedagogy, andragogy, and new technologies.

 QUALIFICATIONS: Master's degree in Biological Sciences or a master's degree in related field with 18 graduate credits in Biological Sciences from a regionally accredited institution of higher education.

-SALARY: Dependent upon educational level and qualifying experience.
+SALARY: Dependent upon educational level.
 Teaching load is thirty–equated hours per academic year.